 High-Intensity Interval Cardio, or HIIT, is another way to reduce your body fat percentage.
 HIIT cardio is a method of training whereby you alternate between periods of burn-out and low intensity recovery.
 For example, alternating between running as fast as you can for 30 seconds and then reducing the speed for the next 30 seconds to recover.

 2. Strengthen your core muscles

 There’s no shortcut to your six pack.
 You need to be lean and you need to have a strong core.

 You get lean by dieting properly and you have a strong core by doing regular isolation and compound moves.

 Squats, dead lifts and over head presses aren’t ab exercises, but doing these moves regularly will help to strengthen your core.
 If you’re a weight lifter they should be a regular feature in your weekly workouts whether or not you’re training for a six pack.
 As I said before, building a strong core will help to improve your overall performance as a weightlifter.
 Your body uses your core to stabilise itself when lifting.
 The stronger your core the heavier you could lift.

-There are some more ab exercises in my ab workout at the bottom of this post if you are after some inspiration.
+If you’re not sure what ab exercises to do, why not check out my ab workout at the bottom of this post for some inspiration.

 The Bottom Line

 This isn’t an overnight process.
 As with anything that is worthwhile, it takes time.
 I have set myself the challenge of creating a strong and trimmed six pack by the end of 2018, so I’ll keep you updated with my progress – the first step of which can be seen in the featured image of this post (above)